Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Myth: Asthma is only caused by air-borne allergies such as mold and pollen.
-Fact: Everyone has different asthma triggers.
+Myth: Asthma is only caused by airborne allergies like mold, pollen, pet dander, etc. Fact: Everyone has different asthma triggers.
 It’s true that allergies may cause as many as half of asthma attacks.
 But air-borne allergies are only part of that.
-Allergies to cats, dust mites, cockroaches, even certain foods, are other common asthma triggers.
 There are many other causes as well—some that have nothing at all to do with allergies.
-Others are working out, breathing cold air, stress, and infections that cause airways to become clogged with mucus.
+Others are exercise, breathing cold air, certain chemical vapors (e.g cigarette smoke or paint fumes) stress, and infections that cause airways to become clogged with mucus.

-Myth: It’s easy to diagnose asthma in children.
+Myth: It’s simple to diagnose asthma in children.
 Fact: It can be hard to tell if someone has asthma, especially in children under age five.
-According to the Centers for Disease Control and Prevention, a doctor should check how well the child’s lungs work, and check for allergies.
-The doctor should ask whether the child coughs a lot and whether the child’s breathing problems are worse after exercise or at certain times of the year.
-The doctor should also ask about chest tightness, wheezing, and colds lasting more than ten days.
+According to the Centers for Disease Control and Prevention, a doctor should ask whether the child coughs a lot and whether the child’s breathing problems are worse after exercise, with cold illnesses, or at certain times of the year.
+The doctor should also ask about feelings of difficulty breathing or speaking, chest tightness, and wheezing.
 He or she should ask whether anyone in the family has asthma, allergies, or other breathing problems.

-Asthma can be confused with other illnesses, such as croup and cystic fibrosis.
-The only way to know for sure that someone has asthma is through a breathing test using a tool called a spirometer.
+Asthma can be confused with other infections or breathing illnesses.
+A more reliable way to know that someone has asthma is through a breathing test using a tool called a spirometer.
 It measures the amount of air the patient is able to breathe in and out.
+This test requires a certain amount of cooperation however and may be hard for younger or certain other children to do, which is why discussing any of the above possible asthma symptoms is also important.

 Myth: Asthma is easy to control Fact: It’s true that asthma can be controlled.
 But it isn’t always easy.
 There are four kinds of asthma: intermittent, mild persistent, moderate persistent and severe persistent.
-People who have mild, moderate or severe persistent asthma need a daily drug to control swelling of the airways.
-Patients whose asthma is under control should have symptoms no more than two days per week and one to two nights per month.
+People who have mild, moderate or severe persistent asthma need a daily medication to control swelling of the airways.
+Patients whose asthma is under control should have symptoms no more than two days per week while awake and one to two nights per month during sleep.
+It’s important to tell your doctor how often you need to use your rescue inhaler for asthma symptoms.

 Having asthma might call for some change to a child’s activity, like making sure there is more down time to rest, but a child with asthma should still get plenty of exercise.
 In fact, being fit means that less burden is placed on lungs during exercise.
 Being active also helps people stay at a healthy weight, which can lessen asthma symptoms.